-ASHA requirements: Students should check their undergraduate degree general education courses to make sure the ASHA requirements below are met.
-Only courses appearing on the official transcript will be counted as requirements.
+Students who plan to pursue an MA or AuD degree and the ASHA Certificate of Clinical Competence (CCC) in Audiology or Speech-Language Pathology must complete undergraduate general education courses that meet the ASHA requirements below.
+Only courses appearing on the official transcript will be counted as meeting requirements.

 College Mathematics: 3 semester hours (STA 1020 or equivalent required for WSU graduate programs)